iaifi/iaifi.github.io/code-of-conduct.md

 Members of the IAIFI and participants in IAIFI activities are required to comply with [MIT’s Non-Discrimination Policy](https://policies.mit.edu/policies-procedures/90-relations-and-responsibilities-within-mit-community/92-nondiscrimination), and [MIT’s Policy prohibiting Discriminatory Harassment, including Sexual Harassment, Sexual Misconduct, Gender-Based Harassment, Title IX Sexual Harassment](https://policies.mit.edu/policies-procedures/90-relations-and-responsibilities-within-mit-community/94-harassment).
 Members of the IAIFI and participants in IAIFI activities may not engage in retaliation against anyone for objecting to a behavior that may violate these policies, reporting a violation of these policies, or participating in the resolution of such a complaint.

+## <a name="reporting-process-non-discrimination"></a> Reporting Process for Violations of Non-Discrimination and Prohibition against Discriminatory Harassment Policies

+Reports of discrimination and discriminatory harassment should be made to MIT’s Institute Discrimination & Harassment Response Office (IDHR).
+Any reports of discrimination and discriminatory harassment made to the IAIFI management and board, or to any member of the Early Career and Equity Committee (ECEC) will be forwarded to IDHR.
+ECEC members who are not responsible employees must still share the report with a faculty or staff member of ECEC, although the complainant may request that their identity not be shared.
+In this case the faculty or staff ECEC member is responsible for forwarding the report to both IDHR and the IAIFI management and board.

+IDHR will follow the complaint resolution process set forth in [Section 9.8 of MIT's Policies and Procedures](http://policies.d8-dev-1.penzias.com/policies-procedures/90-relations-and-responsibilities-within-mit-community/98-complaint-resolution) to review complaints of discrimination and discriminatory harassment although sanctioning an IAIFI member or participant for violating these policies will be done by IAIFI management.

+Consequences for violation of the Non Discrimination Policy and policy prohibiting Discriminatory Harassment may include a verbal or written warning, removal from IAIFI events, or loss of IAIFI membership privileges.
+In addition, any investigative report or other findings by IDHR and sanctioning outcomes will be provided to the home institution of any IAIFI member found to have violated either of these policies.

+** Clarification on Responsible Employee Status** Faculty and postdoc members of the IAIFI Board and ECEC are considered responsible individuals  under Title IX, meaning they are required to inform MIT’s IDHR office if they learn of incidents of gender-based discrimination including sexual misconduct, sexual harassment, intimate partner violence, and stalking.
+The ECEC as a whole has similar reporting obligations.
+Reporting to MIT’s IDHR office (either by a complainant directly or via a third party) will not generally trigger an automatic formal investigation.
+However, for detailed information on how MIT’s IDHR office respond to complaints of discrimination and discriminatory harassment, please consult the [IDHR webpage](https://idhr.mit.edu).